ikechukwukalu/sanctumauthstarter/README.md

 PUSHER_APP_CLUSTER=mt1
 ```

-- For SSL using apache
+- For SSL using apache.
+The snippet below should be placed with the `virtualhost` SSL config.

 ```apache
     ProxyPass "/app/" "ws://127.0.0.1:6001/app/"